Hunting the Merriam’s Wild Turkey

 Home to Three Subspecies

-New Mexico is a unique turkey state in that it boasts being home to at least four subspecies: Merriam’s, Rios, hybrids, and Gould’s.
-This is made possible by the variations of habitat that can be found throughout the state.
+New Mexico is home to at least four subspecies: Merriam’s, Rios, hybrids, and Gould’s.
+This is made possible by the varied habitats found throughout the state.
 Much of the state is mountainous, which is where the Merriam’s will be found.
 However, several areas of the state are river valleys with open landscapes.
 This is where the Rio Grandes call home.
 The Gould’s are only located in one isolated area in the southwest corner of the state and are under strict management after several translocation projects, which involved moving Gould’s turkeys from the larger populations in Arizona.
-Hunting Gould’s in New Mexico only takes place through tags that are issued by raffle and auction.
-This leaves the most viable option being Merriam’s or Rios.
-There is a vast amount of public land available in New Mexico, but if you plan on coming here to hunt for the first time be sure to bring your hiking boots and have your Offline Maps downloaded because whether you choose mountains or valleys, you’re likely going to have to cover some ground.

-Local Intel: onX’s Own Lake Pickle
+Local Intel: onX’s Lake Pickle

 “I can remember very clearly the first time I broke day in New Mexico in the spring.
 The thin mountain air made it seem like I should be able to hear every gobbling Merriam’s within a 50-mile radius.
-To this day I consider it one of the most beautiful places to go and hunt in the spring.
-One of the biggest pieces of advice that I would give to someone heading there to hunt for the first time, however, is don’t show up expecting an easy hunt.
+To this day, I consider it one of the most beautiful places to go and hunt in the spring.
+One of the biggest pieces of advice I would give to someone heading there to hunt for the first time is: don’t show up expecting an easy hunt.
 The birds of the mountain can be finicky.
 They like to travel.
-You would be amazed how much ground one Merriam’s gobbler will willingly cover in one day.
+You would be amazed at how much ground one Merriam’s gobbler will willingly cover in one day.
 They also, in my experience, are often spread out over a very large expanse of ground.
 Success out there for me usually required a whole lot of walking and prospecting with calls that could reach high volumes, like the pot call and box call.”

 Take a closer look at New Mexico: